Club de Fútbol Cobras: History

 In the 1991-92 season, Cobras played the Cup tournament, where they were protagonists and reached the final, but Monterrey defeated them by a score of 4-2.

 Beginning the regular season, Cobras started regularly but slowly reeled and as a result Cobras fell to the Segunda División de México with a disappointing run of 7 consecutive defeats.
 Halfway through the season, "Chamaco" Rodríguez was fired and replaced by Joaquín Mendoza, the same coach that would help the team get promoted in the 1987-88 season, but not save the team from relegating again in the 1991-92 season.

 Cobras played 3 seasons in the Segunda División de México and in the 1993-94 season, they were near the promotion but were eliminated by Zacatepec in the semifinal round.
 In 1994, Primera División 'A' de México was born, but due to economic problems, the Cobras franchise disappeared.

 In the Invierno 2001 tournament, the Saltillo Soccer franchise was moved to the border town of Ciudad Juárez and Cobras was reborn as a subsidiary and dependent of Monterrey.
 In command of Sergio Orduna, the team managed to reach the final of the Apertura 2003 with adverse outcome, falling to the Dorados de Sinaloa during this match Ignacio Battle's performance gave the team a 3-0 lead but unfortunately got injured and had to be substituted.
 The team collapsed and lost the final and the chance to return to the Primera División de México.
-They continued to play 3 more tournaments in the Primera División 'A' with mediocre results until the end of the Clausura 2005, when the team disappeared again due to debts and financial problems, and were replaced by Indios.
+They continued to play 3 more tournaments in the Primera División 'A' with mediocre results until the end of the Clausura 2005, when the team disappeared again due to high debts and several financial problems, and were replaced by Indios.